chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ### Issue: Existing Architecture does not Match with the Requested

-The existing architecture does not match the requested one issue occurs when you have made AWS provisioning and again you are trying to run `automate-cluster-ctl provision` command.
+The existing architecture does not match the requested one issue occurs when you have made AWS provisioning, and again you are trying to run `automate-cluster-ctl provision` command.

 #### Resolution